spiegelberger/PhotoApp-microservice/README.md

 Spring Cloud Bus and Rabbit MQ,
 Spring Boot Actuator,
 Spring Security and JWT,
-Tracing HTTP Requests with Spring Cloud Sleuth and Zipkin(Distributed tracing), Aggregating log files in one place(Centralized logging) with ELK stack(Logstash, Elasticsearch, Kibana), MYSQL database connection
+Tracing HTTP Requests with Spring Cloud Sleuth and Zipkin (Distributed tracing), Aggregating log files in one place (Centralized logging) with ELK stack (Logstash, Elasticsearch, Kibana), MYSQL database connection.

 I plan to make several changes to this project in the future.
-First, I’m going to replace the Zuul API with a Spring Cloud ApiGateway.
+First, I’m going to replace the Zuul API Gateway with a Spring Cloud API Gateway.